Mapple: A Domain-Specific Language for Mapping Distributed Programs: Decompose Transformation Primitive

 \subsection{Suboptimal Existing Heuristics for Resolving Dimensionality Mismatch}

-We analyze how existing task-based systems handle dimensionality mismatches between iteration and processor spaces.
-Most frameworks, to the best of our knowledge, bypass this issue by linearizing both spaces and applying a default 1D block mapping.
-However, they rarely document the specifics of their linearization process, making direct comparisons challenging.
-An exception is Chapel~\cite{chamberlain2007parallelchapel}, a widely used parallel programming framework, which explicitly describes its approach to dimensionality mismatch.
-To reveal the limitations of this strategy, we present an intuitive example showing how it can lead to suboptimal mappings.
+We examine how existing task-based systems address dimensionality mismatches between task and processor spaces.
+Most frameworks sidestep this issue by linearizing both spaces and applying a default 1D block mapping.
+However, they rarely document their linearization procedures, making direct comparison difficult.
+An exception is Chapel~\cite{chamberlain2007parallelchapel}, a widely used parallel programming framework, which explicitly describes its approach.
+To expose the limitations of this strategy, we present an example showing how it can lead to suboptimal mappings.

-Suppose we have 6 processors and a 2D iteration space.
+Suppose we have 6 processors and a 2D task space.
 To match the dimensionality, we must split the 6 processors into a 2D tuple.
 There are four possible factorizations: $(6, 1)$, $(3, 2)$, $(2, 3)$, and $(1, 6)$.
-The existing algorithm used to determine the processor grid, as shown in \Cref{alg:chapel}, does not consider the actual size of the iteration space.
+The existing heuristic used to determine the processor grid, as shown in \Cref{alg:chapel} of the supplementary material, does not consider the shape of the task space.

-The algorithm takes as input the number of processors to split, denoted by $d$, and the dimensionality of the iteration space, denoted by $k$.
-It returns an integer array of length $k$ whose product equals $d$.
-The algorithm follows a greedy strategy to compute this array, aiming to produce factors that are as balanced as possible in magnitude.
-It maintains a running product for each dimension and assigns the next prime factor of $d$ to the dimension with the smallest current product.